 Location: Buenos Aires, Argentina and Santiago, Chile

 Objective: This course introduces students to the design and use of costing systems to support key operating and strategic decisions of business firms.
-Accounting 3001 is an opportunity for students to fulfill Carlson School’s Functional Core accounting course (ACCT 3001) with study in both the United States and Argentina, which is a founding member of the United Nations and the Union of South American Nations, and one of the G-20 major economies.
+Accounting 3001 is an opportunity for students to fulfill Carlson School’s Functional Core accounting course (ACCT 3001) with study in the United States, Argentina, and Chile, both founding members of the United Nations and the Union of South American Nations.

 Buenos Aires is the capital and largest city of Argentina, and the second-largest metropolitan area in South America.
 As the political, financial, industrial, and commercial hub of Argentina, the city is also known for its European style architecture and rich cultural life.
 Located on the eastern edge of the Pampa, Argentina's most productive agricultural region, and linked with Uruguay, Paraguay, and Brazil by a great inland river system, the city is the distribution hub and trade outlet in South America.

 Santiago is Chile's capital city, and the center of commerce for the country.
 It is a modern city and serves as the regional headquarters to many multinational companies including Minnesota-based 3M, Ecolab, and Cargill.
 Due to its location on fault lines, Santiago has a limited number of buildings remaining from Spanish colonial times, so the city has a modern architectural feel.

 The program starts with a city tour and welcome dinner in Buenos Aires.
 The first week includes guest lectures and company visits in Buenos Aires and then the group transfers to Santiago, Chile for the second half of the program where there will be additional guest lectures and company visits.
 Included in the program is also time for a small amount of independent exploration in both Argentina and Chile.